 Find out more about:

-If you have any problems when purchasing goods or services abroad in the EU, Norway or Iceland, contact one of the European Consumer Centres .
-These exist to:
+If you have any problems when purchasing goods or services abroad in the EU, Norway or Iceland, contact one of the European Consumer Centres (ECC-net).
+These centres can:

 European Consumer Centres can help you free of charge if:

-Triona, from Donegal in Ireland, purchased a laptop from a UK-based website.
-Unfortunately, when it arrived she discovered that it didn't work properly.
+Sofia, from Portugal, bought a laptop from a Spainish online retailer.
+Unfortunately, when the laptop arrived she discovered that it didn't work properly.
 The trader advised her to send it back to the manufacturer for repair.
-She did so, but it wasn't long before the fault recurred.
+She did so, but it wasn't long before she had the same problem again.